Euan-Furness/Shuram_Fractionation/README.md

 * Kikumoto et al. (2014).
 "Nitrogen isotope chemostratigraphy of the Ediacaran and Early Cambrian platform sequence at Three Gorges, South China"

 Python code is written in Spyder 5.4.3.

+---

+Simulation sets can be run using the Genetic_Algorithm_Sets.py script.
+Individual carbonate and organic carbon records can be pulled from the output of Genetic_Algorithm_Sets.py using Create_Time_Series.py.